bernardobruno/Web-Scraping-/README.md

 # 1. Brieﬂy describe the differences between the webbrowser, requests, BeautifulSoup, and selenium modules.

 Answer:
+Browser: if we have a browser we don't need BeautifulSoup.
-The webbrowser has an open() method that will launch a web browser to a speciﬁc URL, and that’s it.
+The webbrowser has an open() method that will launch a web browser to a speciﬁc URL.
 The requests module can download ﬁles and pages from the Web.
 The BeautifulSoup module parses HTML.
 The selenium module can launch and control a browser.

+# 1.A - How web scraping is related / not-related to Data Mining and API?

+Web scraping refers to the process of extracting data from web sources and structuring it into a more convenient format.
+It does not involve any data processing or analysis.
+Data mining refers to the process of analyzing large datasets to uncover trends and valuable insights.
+It does not involve any data gathering or extraction.
+Data mining does not involve data extraction.
+In fact, web scraping could be used in order to create the datasets to be used in Data Mining.
+API is another data scraping method, however, it works quite differently.
+An API – application programming interface – is an intermediary that allows one software to talk to another software.
+In more simple terms, an API allows the user to open up data and functionality to other developers and businesses.

 # 2. What type of object is returned by requests.get()?
 How can you access the downloaded content as a string value?